diegomendezp/Ironhack-lectures-v3/content/module2/02-Week 2/New Remote/Day 2/00 - Node.js  Basic Authorization.md

-Authorization is the process deciding what resources is the user authorized to access.
+Authorization is the process of deciding what resources is the user authorized to access.